 Editor: Change the second paragraph in 29.2.2 as follows: (P381L5 of D3.0):

 The value of the CH_BANDWIDTH and CHANNEL_AGGREGATION parameters in the TXVECTOR and RXVECTOR define the value of the NCB parameter in the EDMG PHY definition throughout this clause.
 The NCB parameter represents the number of contiguous (i.e., bonded) 2.16 GHz channels used for a transmission.
-For example:

-If the CH_BANDWIDTH parameter is set to “01000000” or “01001000”, then NCB is set to 1.
+If the CH_BANDWIDTH parameter has a single bit equal to 1 (for example “01000000”) or two non-contiguous bits each of which is equal to 1 (for example “01001000”), then NCB is set to 1.

-If the CH_BANDWIDTH parameter is set to “01100000” and the CHANNEL_AGGREGATION parameter is set to AGGREGATE, then NCB is set to 1.
+If the CH_BANDWIDTH parameter has two contiguous bits each of which is equal to 1 (for example “01100000”) and the CHANNEL_AGGREGATION parameter is set to AGGREGATE, then NCB is set to 1.
 Otherwise if the CHANNEL_AGGREGATION parameter is set to NOT_AGGREGATE, then NCB is set to 2.

-If the CH_BANDWIDTH parameter is set to “00111000”, then NCB is set to 3.
+If the CH_BANDWIDTH parameter has three contiguous bits each of which is eaual to 1 (for example “00111000”), then NCB is set to 3.

-If the CH_BANDWIDTH parameter is set to “01111000” and the CHANNEL_AGGREGATION parameter is set to AGGREGATE, then NCB is set to 2.
+If the CH_BANDWIDTH parameter has four contiguous bits each of which is equal to 1 (for example “01111000”) and the CHANNEL_AGGREGATION parameter is set to AGGREGATE, then NCB is set to 2.
 Otherwise if CHANNEL_AGGREGATION parameter is set to NOT_AGGREGATE, then NCB is set to 4.

+#added in r2